andybi7676/reborn-uasr/README.md

 ```
 Modify and run `path.sh` to export fairseq and reborn-uasr to PYTHONPATH.
 1. Modify the /path/to/fairseq to export the corrent fairseq path into the environment.
 2. run `source path.sh` to append `fairseq` and `reborn-uasr` into the PYTHONPATH.
-The results should be as follows:
+The result should be as follow:
    ```
    (base) username@desktop:/your/path/to/reborn-uasr$ source path.sh
    Added /your/path/to/fairseq to PYTHONPATH